Arsene Wenger was renowned for giving opportunities to young players during his 22 years in charge of Arsenal – but some of them got only one chance.

 The younger brother of former West Ham and Southampton defender Jose, Fonte joined Arsenal from Sporting Lisbon but played just once in the League Cup for the Gunners.

-He played alongside his big brother on loan at Crystal Palace, but the club were docked one point at fined £20,000 after fielding the forward after his spell had technically ended.
+He played alongside his big brother on loan at Crystal Palace, but the club were docked one point and fined £20,000 for fielding the forward after his spell had technically ended.

-Spells in Portugal and Spain followed, but the 27-year-old returned to London to join Fulham last summer, where he has been in and out of the promotion-chasers’ starting XI.
+Spells in Portugal and Spain followed, but the 27-year-old returned to London in 2017 to join Fulham, helping them to promotion from the Championship before joining Lille on loan.

 Making 60 appearances in his Arsenal career, Selley was incredibly unfortunate to completely shatter his leg in an accidental collision aged just 20.

-Now, he is head coach at Arsenal’s soccer school in Dubai.
+Nowadays he coaches at Arsenal’s soccer school in Dubai.

 Them the days as a young 17 year old YT learning the trade the hard way,believe me it broke a lot of good players,long days,cleaning boots,baths,changing rooms,sorting kit,a proper education in respecting your role as player. #Graft#Nobodyisbiggerthantheclub pic.twitter.com/qf2ekWJJo4